Ryang20718/Bazel-Disk-Cache-Cleaner/README.md

 # Bazel-Disk-Cache-Cleaner

 **What is this project for?**
-People who are using bazel on local executor, but bazel is constantly eating up disk space.
-T\_\_T
+Bazel users on local executors.
+Bazel eats up disk space and this script is intended to clean your disk space but only files that haven't been accesssed in a while via access time.

 ## How to use